trostnik/obs_notes/Life/Programming/Android/Gradle.md

 #### Multiple APK support
 You can define different code for different screen density or Android Application Binary Interface and compile only the code and resources need for it and package them into APK.
 However AAB is now a prefered approach because it lets you define splitting by language.
 #### Android app bundle
-An _Android App Bundle_ is a publishing format that includes all your app’s compiled code and resources, and defers APK generation and signing to Google Play.
+An _Android App Bundle_ is a publishing format that includes all your app’s compiled code and resources, and delegates APK generation and signing to Google Play.
+AAB contains information about device configuration.

-Google Play uses your app bundle to generate and serve optimized APKs for each device configuration, so only the code and resources that are needed for a specific device are downloaded to run your app.
+Google Play uses your app bundle to generate and serve optimized APKs for each device configuration, so only the code (for example native libraries that run on different cpu differently) and resources that are needed for a specific device are downloaded to run your app.
 You no longer have to build, sign, and manage multiple APKs to optimize support for different devices, and users get smaller, more-optimized downloads.

+AAB is a **publishing** format used only in Google Play, if delegates generating APKs for different devices to Google Play cloud services.
+It can't be installed directly.
+APK is a **packaging** format and is consequently installed on a device anyways.
 #### Gradle Wrapper
 Gradle wrapper - is an application which performs installing and launching gradle.
 In gradle-wrapper.properties we define gradle version and other stuff.
 We use `gradlew` to perform downloading of Gradle distribution and starting build of the current project.